-The entrance fee you will have to pay to visit Atuh Beach of 10,000 IDR.
+The entrance fee you will have to pay to visit Atuh Beach is 10,000 IDR.

 Diamond Beach Penida is located on the far most eastern point of Nusa Penida Island.

-When you arrive at the carpark you will have to pay a small entrance fee of 10,000 IDR to the parking lot attendant sitting in his booth before making your way down the stairs to Diamond Beach.
+When you arrive at the car park you will have to pay a small entrance fee of 10,000 IDR before making your way down the stairs to the beach.

 There are two beach areas at Diamond Beach, one has vivid green mossy rocks and tidal rock pools but unfortunately quite of bit of trash was washed up on the sand here.

-The other area of Diamond Beach Nusa Penida has glistening white sand, coconut palm trees, small caves and a more suitable spot for swimming.
+The other area of Diamond Beach boasts glistening white sand, coconut palm trees, small caves, and calm waters which is the perfect spot for swimming.

-A small warung resides down on Diamond Beach Bali Nusa Penida where you can buy cold refreshments and local dishes such as mie goreng and nasi goreng for as little as $3 to $5.
+A small warung resides down on Diamond Beach Bali where you can purchase cold refreshments and local dishes such as mie goreng and nasi goreng for as little as $3 to $5.

 RUMAH POHON TREE HOUSE

-At the jump-off point, you will find a small ticket office where you will have to pay 5,000 IDR for the entrance ticket to Rumah Pohon Tree House.
+At the jump-off point, there’s a small ticket office where you will have to pay 5,000 IDR for the entrance ticket to Rumah Pohon Tree House.

 The hike down the ridge takes no more than five or ten minutes to the first viewpoint that overlooks the bay known as Thousand Islands (Pulau Seribu).

-Once you are satisfied with marveling at Thousand Island viewpoint, continue the adventure further down the ridge and you will see the Rumah Pohon Tree House on your left-hand side.
+Once you are satisfied with marveling at Thousand Island viewpoint, continue the adventure further down the ridge and you will see the Nusa Penida Treehouse on your left-hand side.

-Don’t end your adventure here, hike for another two minutes past the Rumah Pohon Tree House to yet another awesome viewpoint of the cliffs and beaches!
+Don’t end your adventure here, hike for another two minutes past the treehouse to yet another awesome viewpoint of the cliffs and beaches!

-Bukit Teletubbies (Teletubbies Hill) in Nusa Penida is best known for its lush green rolling hills and incredible viewpoints that overlook the entire Nusa Penida Island.
+Bukit Teletubbies (Teletubbies Hill) is best known for its lush green rolling hills and incredible viewpoints that overlook the entire Nusa Penida Island.

 GOA GIRI PUTRI CAVE

-The Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed on your Nusa Penida tour around the island.
+The Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed on your DIY tour around the island.

-Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead.
-The entrance fee is by donation so we each paid 20,000 IDR.
+Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead before heading into the cave.

-Here is an overview for Day 3 of your Nusa Penida Tour:
+Here is an overview for Day 3 of your DIY Penida Tour:

 MANTA POINT SNORKELING